 Temporary hair loss may occur.
 Normal hair growth should return after treatment has ended.

-This medication may infrequently cause changes to your blood pressure and heart rate.
+This medication may rarely cause changes to your blood pressure and heart rate.
 You should be closely monitored for these changes during the infusion of this medication.
 Tell your doctor promptly if you have increasing dizziness, headache, or a fast/slow/irregular heartbeat.

 Many people using this medication have serious side effects.
 However, your doctor has prescribed this drug because he or she has judged that the benefit to you is greater than the risk of side effects.
 Careful monitoring by your doctor may decrease your risk.